Tips For A Low Waste, Plastic-Free Bathroom

 If you don’t want to make your own cleaner, Branch Basics makes a concentrate that is combined with water in a spray bottle, and the concentrate lasts much longer than a bottle of conventional cleaner.
 Meliora has non-toxic concentrated cleaning pellets that combine with water in a spray bottle for a natural cleaner.
 The spray bottle can be refilled when empty.

 Conventional period pads contain up to 5 plastic bags worth of plastic (5).
-In a 2019 study on sanitary pads, researchers found two types of pthalate chemicals in all of the 11 brands of sanitary pads tested.
-Phthalates are used to soften plastics in products such as cosmetics, toys, medical devices (pads and tampons are considered medical devices) and other plastics.The measured pthalate levels in the products tested were significantly higher than what is commonly found in plastic goods (6).
+In a 2019 study on sanitary pads, researchers found two types of phthalate chemicals in all of the 11 brands of sanitary pads tested.
+Phthalates are used to soften plastics in products such as cosmetics, toys, medical devices (pads and tampons are considered medical devices) and other plastics.The measured phthalate levels in the products tested were significantly higher than what is commonly found in plastic goods (6).

 The best way to avoid exposure to harmful chemicals and to completely cut out plastic waste in sanitary products is to purchase a brand that doesn’t contain any plastic.
 I’ve reviewed brands that use 100% organic cotton in their period pads, and you can read more about the brands here.
 Read my review of 100% organic cotton tampon brands here.